|Scientific Name||Helianthus annuus L.|

 Fertile loamy soil, often thrives in soil with a high clay or gravel content.

 H. annuus reduces significantly crop yield because of its aggressive growth habit, canopy structure and competitiveness.
-The leafs are inedible for humans and livestock because of high nitrogen content.
+The leaves are inedible for humans and livestock because of high nitrogen content.

 Integrated Crop Management